MiniFate/MiniFate/_chapters/00-outline.md

 > {TBYPlayer} elects to **Create, change, or remove a scene aspect**.
 > He erases the old one and writes `We've got the bandits right where we want them`.

+> Naka tries to cook a tasty dinner.
+> None of her aspects apply.
+> She rolls and does not add +3.
+> Target difficulty is 2, but she rolls badly.
+> GM creates the aspect `The Shits`

 Success means the player gets to do one of the following:

 ```